|

 Haldir hit the ground.

-There was the bizarre sound of breaking glass, then burst of
+There was the bizarre sound of breaking glass, and then burst

-fire, and suddenly the entire cavern floor ahead of him was ablaze.
+of fire, and the cavern floor ahead of them was ablaze.

-Howls of pain went up around and above him, and Haldir raised
+Howls of pain went up around them, and Haldir raised his head

 of them in flamesfleeing to the safety of the next cavern.